 The tongue weight is the downward force exerted on the hitch ball by the trailer.
-In most cases it should not be less than 10% of the trailer load.
+The recommended tongue weight is 10% to 15% for a conventional hitch.
 You must consider this as part of the load on your vehicle.

 Frontal Area